 Trying to multitask can actually cut our efficiency by 40 percent.
 That’s a number worth paying attention to.

 It’s easy to understand how multitasking hurts our ability to get things done, but it’s not easy to cut the habit, and even harder to convince your team to stick to one thing at a time.
 What can we do to cut out that lag that robs our time as we switch back and forth between projects?

 1. Create a To-Do List

 If it ever starts to feel like setting up marketing project management software is just a waste of time, remember that figure, forty percent.
 It may take a few hours of your time to plan ahead and set up tasks, but is it taking up 3.2 hours per day for every single person on your team?

 When time is allocated, we know how to spend it.
 We don’t waste time mindlessly switching from one task to another.
-And that’s a good thing, because it takes a full 15 minutes to fully recover from a switch between tasks.
+And that’s a good thing, because it takes nearly 30 minutes to fully recover from a switch between tasks.

 If you give your employees vague instructions, they will find ways to waste time.
 This is a problem, but it’s not their fault.
 Take the time to tell your employers exactly what they should be working on during each part of the day.
 This helps keep them focused, so that they actually work on the task at hand.

 Of course, the better your project management system, the more quickly you can set up to-do lists and share them with your team, so that you can spend even less time planning, and more time doing.

 Even better, encourage your team to create personal to-do lists each morning.
 With file-sharing technology, you can keep track of their to-do lists with random check-ups.
 This gives them an even more granular way to budget there time, so that multitasking doesn’t become a problem.